SecPi/SecPi/README.md

 ## About

-SecPi is an open source project which gives people the ability to build their own inexpensive, expandable and feature-rich alarm system.
+SecPi is a software framework for building alarm systems with Linux.

-We tailored the system to run on the Raspberry Pi but other platforms like the Banana Pi and any other Linux machines should be capable to run the software too.
+It is an open source project aiming to give people the ability to build their own expandable and feature-rich alarm systems.
+It is possible to connect multiple systems via network and have them work together.

-With SecPi it is also possible to connect multiple systems via network and have them work together.
+The system has originally been conceived to run on the Raspberry Pi, but other Linux machines should be capable to run the software too.
+SecPi is written in Python.

 Please visit the [wiki pages](https://github.com/SecPi/SecPi/wiki) for more information.